jaredLunde/render-props/packages/throttle/README.md

 ____
 ## Props
 - `initialState {object}`: the state which this component should initialize with.
-This component is NOT controlled so updating this value with prop changes will not work.
+This component is NOT controlled so you cannot update the state of this component by changing the property value here.

 ## Render Props